Need help? We are available to speak to you 7 days a weekRead More

 Here is how to improve your standing in the EOI invitation rounds:

-2. Achieve a Higher Points Score: Aim for a higher points score, as trade occupations may receive invitations at lower thresholds due to workforce shortages, but priority occupations receive invitations faster.
+2. Achieve a higher points score: Aim for a higher points score, as trade occupations may receive invitations at lower thresholds due to workforce shortages, but priority occupations receive invitations faster.

 How to Increase Your Points